Dec 2025: Charge! Is Available on Steam!

 Player State Variables

 The other two base classes, the team game mode and game state bases, are more focused on updating information that needs to be available for all players, as these classes are not server authorititive, and are replicated to all player's games.
-For instance, the game state keeps the team colors and names, and has getter functions for easy access, and the player state allows for accessing what team a player is on, and helps update features when a player's color is changed through a delegate that UI and other features subscribe to.
+For instance, the game state keeps the team colors and names, and has getter functions for easy access.
+Additionaly, the player state allows for accessing what team a player is on, and helps update features when a player's color is changed through a delagate that UI and other features subscribe to.

-To prototype our territory control mode, once the specific objective objects were created, there were only a few main game mode changes needed to get the prototype working.
+To prototype our territory control mode named "Path Command", once the objective objects to capture were created, which were necessary regardless, there were only a few main game mode changes needed to get the prototype working.
 Mainly, I needed to:

 Add a match timer

-Override the "Check Team Won" function, to have the attackers win when all objectives were complete,
+Override the "Check Team Won" function from my base team game mode, to have the attackers win when all objectives were complete,

 and have the defenders win when time ran out.